rudderlabs/sample-user-transformers/README.md

 - Aggregates values of certain attributes for multiple instances of a specific type of event in a batch and then replaces those instances with a single instance containing the aggregated attributes

 <<<<<<< HEAD
-* Template User Transformation for Filtering by User E-Mail Domain, Name Splitting, Campaign Parameter Extraction

-	* Filter out events triggered by users whose e-mail address, if present, is from a particular domain.
-This can help in filtering out events triggered by users belonging to the enterprise owning the installation.
-Such users would not really be customers per se and hence might not be of interest

-	* If Full Name has been specified for user, then split the same into First and Last Names

-	* In case of web events, if the URL of the page visited contains UTM information, then same to be extracted and appropriate keys of the canonical object model to be populated.
-These can then be used by subsequent campaign-oriented Destination Transformers e.g. MailChimp
 =======
+>>>>>>> c494e2a26affca48e88df1d96dd86938413b02cc

 ### User Transformation for Missing Value Substitution and Batch Size Reduction or Sampling
 This user transformation does the following:
 - Replaces missing values for a User-Agent attribute
 - In cases where the developer has populated crucial attributes within nested structures but not at the root level, copies the values to the root level
 - Reduces batch size and then selects only a subset of events
->>>>>>> c494e2a26affca48e88df1d96dd86938413b02cc

 ### User Transformation for Removing Attributes without Values
 In this transformation function, all the attributes within a given event payload which do not have any value are removed to reduce the payload size and optimize the storage space for warehouses.

+### Template User Transformation for Filtering by User E-Mail Domain, Name Splitting, Campaign Parameter Extraction
+This user transformation does the following:
+- Filter out events triggered by users whose e-mail address, if present, is from a particular domain.
+This can help in filtering out events triggered by users belonging to the enterprise owning the installation.
+Such users would not really be customers  per se and hence might not be of interest

+- If Full Name has been specified for user, then split the same into First and Last Names

+- In case of web events, if the URL of the page visited contains UTM information, then same to be extracted and appropriate keys of the canonical object model to be populated.
+These can then be used by subsequent campaign-oriented Destination Transformers e.g. MailChimp

 Please feel free to use these functions and tweak them as per your requirements.